 Kant and the utilitarians operated with concepts from the philosophy of consciousness.
 Thus they reduced the motives and aims of action as well as the interests and value orientations on which they depended to inner states or private episodes...
 In fact, however, motives and ends have something intersubjective about them, they are always interpreted in the light of a cultural tradition.
 Interests are directed to what is worthwhile, and “all the things worthwhile are shared experiences...
 Even when a person seems to retire into himself to live among his own ideas, he is living really with the others who have thought what he is thinking...
 The content is always of a social character.”9

 People are not just instrumental reasoners, strategically motivated merely by the logic of power and the drive to get what they want in the world.
-They are not just utility maximizers, trying to get the most out of resources.
+They are not just utility maximizers, trying to get the most out of natural and human resources.
 They also live in a community immersed in a cultural tradition, a lifeworld that “appears as a reservoir of taken-for-granteds, of unshaken convictions that participants in communication draw upon in cooperative processes of interpretations”10 that is “always already” familiar.
-People are not just egos pursuing a selfish goal; they are social beings immersed in a shared lifeworld, a culture that begins with “ego” and “alter,” the self and the other in which, of course, language is central in defining what it is possible to think about in the shared culture.
+People are not just egos pursuing a selfish goal; they are social beings immersed in a shared lifeworld, a culture that begins with “ego” and “alter,” the self and the other in which, of course, the discourse of language is central in defining what it is possible to think about in the shared culture.
 That is why Habermas contrasts the Enlightenment “philosophy of consciousness” with the 20th century “philosophy of language.”
 In the philosophy of consciousness we begin with the ego, the subject, the Cartesian indubitable knowledge that “I think, therefore I am.”
 In the philosophy of language we begin with the knowledge that we talk, therefore we can try to understand each other.
 There is no private language, wrote Wittgenstein; language already includes the idea and the fact of person-to-person communication, the sharing of meaning.

 The despair of Horkheimer and Adorno also inspires James C. Scott’s program in Seeing Like a State.
 The modern state acts only with instrumental reason.
 It is a strategic actor that applies the world-view of Newton and Descartes to its strategic plan of power.
 Wanting to simplify its governing problem as much as possible into a bureaucratic system, it decides to simplify the territory it controls and the people living in it because fewer and simpler things are easier to understand and control.
 This is exactly the same strategy that science takes.
 It uses the notion of Occam’s Razor, expressed by Einstein as “Everything should be kept as simple as possible, but no simpler.”
 It wants to believe that the whole of the universe can be reduced to a single Grand Unified Theory.
 Just as Horkheimer and Adorno wrote: “What men want to learn from nature is how to use it in order wholly to dominate it and other men.”
 System is domination.
 Heidegger sees the problem as he analyzes the notion of solicitude.